mazenAT/community-hub-front/public/README-receipt-example.md

 # Receipt Example Image Required

-Please add the receipt example image as `receipt-example.jpg` in this public directory.
+Please add the receipt example image as `insta-example.jpeg` in this public directory.

 The image should show an example of a proper InstaPay receipt with:
 - Account number visible